 You will note that I stated above that the Patterns of Postural Change occur AS, but not BECAUSE, we age.
 If they do not occur because of age, then why DO they occur?

 As you look at this picture, determine where you fit along the continuum.
 Then, imagine where you will fit in 5, 10 or more years.
 If you do not like what you see, then consider taking steps to avoid problems in the future.
 If you do like what you see, vow to preserve your good body alignment for your lifetime.
+Good body alignment in older age does not necessarily happen by accident—you may have to work at it.

 The Meeks Method is designed to help you do this personally and also to help you instruct your patients to age more functionally and gracefully.
 Information in the Level I, Yoga or Pilates Seminars explains the Patterns of Postural Change in much more detail.